opensearch-project/documentation-website/_search-plugins/neural-search.md

 # Neural search

-The Neural Search plugin is Generally Available as of OpenSearch 2.9.
-{: .note}

-Neural search facilitates vector search during ingestion and search.
-During ingestion, neural search transforms text into vector embeddings and indexes a document containing both the text and its vector embeddings in a k-NN index.
+Neural search transforms text into vectors and facilitates vector search both at ingestion time and at search time.
+During ingestion, neural search transforms document text into vector embeddings and indexes both the text and its vector embeddings in a k-NN index.
 When you use a neural query during search, neural search converts the query text into vector embeddings, uses vector search to compare the query and document embeddings, and returns the closest results.

-The Neural Search plugin comes bundled with OpenSearch.
+The Neural Search plugin comes bundled with OpenSearch and is generally available as of OpenSearch 2.9.
 For more information, see [Managing plugins]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#managing-plugins).

 ## Using neural search